jayastronomic/launch-scout-project-server/README.md

 # Receipt Processor Backend

-Hey Launch Scout Team!
-My name is Julian and here is the backend for my project!
 The tech stack I chose for the backend was Ruby on Rails and Docker.
 This is a light-weight rails project that is not hooked up to a database and uses an in-memory solution.